 Finally, iodine isn't effective against Cryptosporidium, a parasite spread by human and animal feces that causes “Crypto,” one of the most common waterborne diseases in the US.

 Steripen has been around for several years now, producing over a dozen different versions of its portable UV water purifiers for different markets.
 The company offers several models for travelers, but all offer the same basic function: purifying a half liter of water in under 50 seconds.

 Travelers benefit from the rechargeable battery included in the Freedom and Ultra models, which also come with extra features such as a screen or being particularly lightweight.
 If you want to save a bit of money, there's also the Aqua version -- but you'll need to deal with the hassle of buying and replacing batteries.

 It's a quick and simple approach to purification, but since it uses ultraviolet light, it works best with clear water.
 The company also offers a pre-filter attachment that fits on several types of water bottles, to help remove particulate matter before you start.

 Taking a different approach, the Grayl resembles nothing so much as your favorite coffee maker.
 Looking much like a typical French press, the device purifies water by forcing it through a special filter using simple downward pressure.

 Previous versions of the gadget had several types of filter, but the company has sensibly decided to simplify things for the latest model.
 The best filter is now the only one available, so you don't need to worry about exactly how polluted your water happens to be when you're treating it.

-The filter takes half a minute to process its full capacity, and lasts up to 300 cycles (40 gallons), at least if you're using clear water without dirt or other solids in it.
+The filter takes 15 seconds to process its full capacity, and lasts up to 300 cycles (40 gallons), at least if you're using clear water without dirt or other solids in it.
 That's around three uses per day for three months -- plenty for all but the more hardcore travelers and hikers.
 Extra filters are available for those on extended trips.